AkilaWasTaken/Surveyor/README.md

 git clone https://github.com/AkilaWasTaken/Surveyor.git
 cd Surveyor
 mvn clean package
+The built JAR will be in target/.
 ```

-## 📄 License
+## License

-Released under the MIT License.
-Feel free to fork, modify, and contribute back.
+Surveyor is released under the MIT License.
+Feel free to fork it, hack on it, and contribute back if you’d like.